-A mutual fund may be subject to high yield securities risk.
-High yield securities risk is the risk that securities that are rated below investment grade (below "BBB-") or are unrated at the time of purchase may be more volatile than higher-rated securities of similar maturity.
-High yield securities may also be subject to greater levels of credit or default risk than higher-rated securities.
-The value of high-yield securities can be adversely affected by overall economic conditions, such as an economic downturn or a period of rising interest rates, and high yield securities may be less liquid and more difficult to sell at an advantageous time or price or to value than higher-rated securities.
-In particular, high yield securities are often issued by smaller, less creditworthy companies or by highly leveraged firms, which are generally less able than more financially stable firms to make scheduled payments of interest and principal.
+Funds may be subject to high yield securities risk.
+High yield securities risk is the risk that securities that are rated below investment grade (below "BBB" by S&P or by Fitch Rating Service Inc., or below "Baa3" by Moody's® Investor's Services, Inc.) or are unrated at the time of purchase may be more volatile than higherrated securities of similar maturity.
+High-yield securities may also be subject to greater levels of credit or default risk than higher-rated securities.
+The value of high-yield securities can be adversely affected by overall economic conditions, such as an economic downturn or a period of rising interest rates, and high-yield securities may be less liquid and more difficult to sell at an advantageous time or price or to value than higher-rated securities.
+In particular, highyield securities are often issued by smaller, less creditworthy companies or by highly leveraged firms, which are generally less able than more financially stable firms to make scheduled payments of interest and principal.